recommends using a TELL, SHOW, DO design methodology when developing content to

 Use the Question Card to create knowledge checks, and certification

-tests that prove learning has taken place.
+tests that prove learning have taken place.

 These Knowledge Checks also allow you to insert interactivity into your